itsavinash/gsitest/README.md

 # GSITest

 This git repository consists of two folders.

 The `laratest` folder contains the laravel and mysql docker-compose config file and the relevant code.

 #### Prerequisite for Laravel & MySQL

 Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).

 1. `git clone`
 2. `create a .env file copy content from .env.docker and do not make any change`
-3. `cd laratest`

 Run the following command in terminal for initially docker build

 ```
 docker-compose up -d
 ```